Is it an Aquarium? Is it a zoo? Is it a theme park? No, it’s Ocean Park Hong Kong!

 Have Lunch with the Penguins

 The food isn’t anything to write home about (although they do a passable pizza), but the highlight here is the penguins.
 One side of the restaurant is a window into the penguin enclosure, including an underwater viewing area.

-Ride the Rides
+Ride the Ocean Park Hong Kong Rides

-The main focus of the Summit is the rollercoasters, but there aren’t many suitable for small children.
-Exceptions to this are the Arctic Blast (a fairly tame rollercoaster suitable for children height 100cm and above if accompanied by an adult), the Ferris Wheel (anyone allowed if accompanied by an adult), and the Raging River (a log flume ride where ages 3 and above are allowed if accompanied by an adult).
+Rides in Ocean Park that are suitable for small kids include the Arctic Blast (a fairly tame Ocean Park rollercoaster suitable for children height 100cm and above if accompanied by an adult), the Ferris Wheel (anyone allowed if accompanied by an adult), and the Raging River (a log flume ride where ages 3 and above are allowed if accompanied by an adult).

 Walk through the Rainforest

 We usually walk off our lunch with a stroll through the Rainforest Expedition Trail.
 There are some cool animals to be seen here, including the world’s smallest monkey – the Pygmy Marmoset, a sloth, and lots of snakes, lizards, spiders and frogs including brightly coloured iguanas and an anaconda.